scalar-labs/scalardb-samples/spring-data-multi-storage-transaction-sample/README.md

 ### Overview

-This tutorial describes how to create a sample Spring Boot application for the same use case as [ScalarDB Sample](https://github.com/scalar-labs/scalardb-samples/tree/main/scalardb-sample) but by using Spring Data integration with Multi-storage Transaction in ScalarDB.
+This tutorial describes how to create a sample Spring Boot application for the same use case as [ScalarDB Sample](https://github.com/scalar-labs/scalardb-samples/tree/main/scalardb-sample) but by using Spring Data JDBC for ScalarDB with Multi-storage Transaction.
-Please note that application-specific error handling, authentication processing, etc. are omitted in the sample application since this tutorial focuses on explaining how to use Spring Data integration with Multi-storage Transaction in ScalarDB.
+Please note that application-specific error handling, authentication processing, etc. are omitted in the sample application since this tutorial focuses on explaining how to use Spring Data JDBC for ScalarDB with Multi-storage Transaction.
-For details, please see [Guide of Spring Data integration with ScalarDB](https://scalar-labs.github.io/scalardb-sql/spring-data-guide.html).
+For details, please see [Guide of Spring Data JDBC for ScalarDB](https://scalar-labs.github.io/scalardb-sql/spring-data-guide.html).

 ![Overview](images/overview.png)